andujiuba/IAC_Terraform/README.md

-when autoscalinf kicks in new instances spin up app load balancer attached to ig and vpc when traffic increases node is balances between instances
-#lod balancer redirectes traffic to active instances so no instance gets overwhelmed
-as automatically ajusts computaional resources
+when autoscalinf kicks in new instances spin up app load balancer attached to ig and vpc when traffic increases node is balances between instances load balancer redirectes traffic to active instances so no instance gets overwhelmed as automatically ajusts computaional resources

-4 types of performance testing: load, stress, spike, soak

 **DIAGRAM FOR CW AND AUTOSCALING**
 CW triggers event after observing the traffic